ncagle/DNS-over-HTTPS/curl-meet-2017-agenda.md

 | Daniel Stenberg | The first 20 years and the next (Keynote)
 | Tony Aiuto | How Google uses curl.
 We have some unique challenges trying to support hundreds of applications on multiple platforms from a single copy of the checked in source.
 | Dan Fandrich | The test suite architecture and how to write new and more (lib)curl tests
-| Dan Fandrich | The curl.haxx.se web site, latest download version tracker, download wizard
+| Daniel Stenberg/Fandrich | The curl.haxx.se web site architecture, latest download version tracker, download wizard